PerryAJ/jxb-dnd-sscce/README.md

 Note: license has been omitted from this repo.
 Add the license in the JXB_LICENSE constant in App.java.

+### Build and Run

+To build and run, execute `./gradlew run` on mac/linux, or `gradlew.bat run` on windows.

+To the project and collect needed dependencies without running, execute `./gradlew build` or `gradlew.bat build` (if on windows).
+Then execute the `main()` in App.java.

+### Issue

 Given this project, dragging Swing elements, as well as files from the Desktop such as .svg result in the following error as soon as the draggable item enters (drag-enter) the panel.
+This occurred on both AdoptOpenJDK 11.0.2, 11.0.7, Azul JDK 11.0.7, and Corretto v11.0.6.
+This stack was created on macOs.

 ```stacktrace